 Results

-General results
+General beetle characteristics

 A total of 250 beetles were tested during the three-year experiment, with 102 individuals in 2021, 125 in 2022, and 23 in 2023 (Table 1).
 Twelve species were collected, among which three dominated the samples: A. laticornis, A. hyperici and A. olivicolor.
 Sex ratio was found to be relatively balanced in the three most numerous species, and often biased towards fewer males than females in rarer species, but their small sample sizes warrants caution on this result.

-No clear variation of the fresh mass was observed during a flight mill trial or during beetle life, likely due to the rather low precision of our balance regarding to the mass of the beetles.
-Consequently, only the initial preflight mass was used.
+The overall lifespan after capture was low and highly variable (Figure S3).
+The median was only 4 days, with a quarter of beetles living more than 6 days, 5 % (15 beetles) more than 13 days and 1 % (4 beetles) between 38 and 56 days.

+Preflight mass differed significantly among species (Kruskal-Wallis, χ²(7) = 67.4, p < 0.001, n = 208).
+According to Dunn's test, C. undatus, A. hastulifer and A. graminis were significantly heavier than the other species tested (Figure 2).
+Coraebus undatus was clearly out of category in terms of size and mass.

 Table 1.
 Sample sizes for each species and sex over the three-year experiment.
 Values outside brackets indicate the number of individuals for each species and sex collected and tested in flight mills, and values within brackets indicate the number of those insects that could be incorporated in analyses and figures for the first trial.
 The four rarest species (indicated by an asterisk) were discarded from all analyses or figures that included a species factor.